SpeedCodeNpo/ng-exercises/README.md

 ## This branch is : Card-20230513-2220-Q

+### Assignment title :

+- Implement two way binding with Angular directive

 ### Assignment instructions :

-- Show an example of angular two way binding using an input field.
+- Implement two-way binding on an input box using an Angular directive.
-- The component name will be MyDemoComponent.
+- Name the input component MyInputComponent.

 ### The output displayed should be: